 Green tea usually isn’t fermented.
 The leaves are simply steamed and then crushed by hand.

 It’s especially high in the most potent type of catechin, called EGCG.
-Studies show people who took an EGCG-rich green tea extract or drank catechin-enhanced green tea lost a modest amount of weight (about 3 pounds over 3 months).
-They also shed fat -- especially in the stubborn belly region.
+Some studies have shown that people who took an EGCG-rich green tea extract or drank catechin-enhanced green tea lost a modest amount of weight (about 3 pounds over 3 months).

 To get the same amount of EGCG used in the research, you'd need to drink about six to seven cups of your typical green tea every day.
-You could also try a green tea extract, but it might be risky.
+Green tea extraxts can be risky.
 Though rare, high-dose tea extracts found in some weight-loss supplements have been linked to serious liver damage.

 This tea is made by drying tea leaves in the hot sun.
 Like green tea, it's a rich source of catechins.
 In one study, more than two-thirds of overweight people who drank oolong tea every day for six weeks lost more than 2 pounds and trimmed belly fat.